Pal Joey (film): Critical reception and box office

 Opening to positive reviews on October 25, 1957, Pal Joey was an instant success with critics and the general public alike.
 Variety stated, "Pal Joey is a strong, funny entertainment.
 Dorothy Kingsley's screenplay, from John O'Hara's book, is skillful rewriting, with colorful characters and solid story built around the Richard Rodgers and Lorenz Hart songs.
-Total of 14 tunes are intertwined with the plot, 10 of them being reprised from the original.
+A total of 14 tunes are intertwined with the plot, 10 of them being reprised from the original.
 Others by the same team of cleffers are 'I Didn't Know What Time It Was', 'The Lady Is a Tramp', 'There's a Small Hotel' and 'Funny Valentine'."